Dahr Jamail: Biography

 Jamail is a fourth-generation Lebanese American, who was born and raised in Houston, Texas.
 He graduated from Texas A&M University and later moved to Alaska.
 In October 2007, his first book, Beyond the Green Zone, was published by Haymarket Books.
 Jamail embarked on a national speaking tour the same month that the book was released, first in New York City, where he and journalist Jeremy Scahill discussed the Afghan and Iraq wars.
 In 2007, he was awarded the Joe A. Callaway Award for Civic Courage.

 Jamail's second book, The Will to Resist: Soldiers Who Refuse to Fight in Iraq and Afghanistan, was published in 2009.

 His next book, The Mass Destruction of Iraq; The Disintegration of a Nation: Why It Is Happening, and Who Is Responsible, was co-authored in 2014 with William Rivers Pitt.

-Dahr Jamail writes for Truthout about climate change issues.
-In January 2019, he published the book, The End of Ice: Bearing Witness and Finding Meaning in the Path of Climate Disruption, about his mountaineering adventures where he witnessed glaciers melting, expressing despair at the future catastrophe of global warming.
+Dahr Jamail has written for Truthout about climate change issues since the early 2000s.
+In January 2019, he published the book, The End of Ice: Bearing Witness and Finding Meaning in the Path of Climate Disruption, about his mountaineering adventures where he witnessed glaciers melting, and grieving multiple aspects of climate change and catastrophe around the world.